 Recurrent wheezing in a patient with a known history of disorders such as asthma, COPD, or heart failure is usually presumed to represent an exacerbation.
 In patients who have both lung and heart disease, manifestations may be similar (eg, neck vein distention and peripheral edema in cor pulmonale due to COPD and in heart failure), and testing is often required.
 When the cause is known asthma or COPD, a history of cough, postnasal drip, or exposure to allergens or to toxic or irritant gases (eg, cold air, dust, tobacco smoke, perfumes) may suggest a trigger.

-Clinical findings help suggest a cause of wheezing in patients without a known history (see see Some Causes of Wheezing).
+Clinical findings help suggest a cause of wheezing in patients without a known history (see Table 9: Some Causes of Wheezing).

 Acute (sudden-onset) wheezing in the absence of URI symptoms suggests an allergic reaction or impending anaphylaxis, especially if urticaria or angioedema is present.
 Fever and URI symptoms suggest infection, acute bronchitis in older children and adults, and bronchiolitis in children < 2 yr.
 Crackles, distended neck veins, and peripheral edema suggest heart failure.
 Association of wheezing with feeding or vomiting in infants can be a result of gastroesophageal reflux.

 Patients with asthma usually have paroxysmal or intermittent bouts of acute wheezing.